 Eight Surprising Exercises You Can Do At Your Desk At Work To Make Your Bikini Bod Last

 Summer may be coming to an end, but the beach body you worked so hard for doesn’t have to!
-Speaking to experts, we have brilliant exercises you can do right from your work desk that’ll help you stay toned from head to toe.
+Speaking to experts, we have brilliant exercises you can do right from your work desk that’ll help you stay toned.

 We’ve all been there — gym motivation can be extremely hard to come by in the colder months.
 And before you know it, your hard-earned bikini body is slowly slipping away.
 But while heading outside for a run or dragging yourself to spin class CAN seem like a chore when it’s dark and gloomy out, there’s sneaky ways you can get your workout in while at the office.
 Even better?
 All you need is a can-do attitude and your desk chair!
 Click here to see pics of celeb couples working out together.